 As stated above, the Jack that is the same color as the trump suit becomes part of the trump suit.
-If Hearts were to become trump, the Jack of Diamonds would become the Left Bower and count as a Heart.
-The Bens also are to be played as part of the trump suit.
-This means that the Bowers and Bens should be played when the trump suit is led.
+If Hearts become trump, the Jack of Diamonds becomes the Left Bower and counts as a Heart.
+The Bens also play as part of the trump suit.
+This means the Bowers and Bens are played when the trump suit is led.

 Deal five cards face down in a row to each player then deal five face up on top of those.
 Finally deal seven cards to each player as their hand.
 The rest of the cards are placed face down in a pile on the table.
 Dealer flips the top card over to determine the potential trump suit for the round.

 After the trump card is turned up, the non-dealer may order it up or pass.
 If the non-dealer orders it up, that suit becomes trump for the round.
-If they pass, the dealer gets to decide.
+If they pass, the dealer decides trump.
 If the dealer passes, the card is turned face down.

 If the trump card is ordered up, the dealer picks it up and replaces it with a card from their hand.
 That card is placed face down on the pile.

-If both players pass and the trump card is turned down, the non-dealer first gets to determine a trump suit (other than what was shown on the card).
-If the non-dealer passes the dealer must call trump.
+If both players pass, and the trump card is turned down, the non-dealer may determine a trump suit (other than what was shown on the card).
+If the non-dealer passes, the dealer must call trump.